cortexlabs/cortex/docs/deployments/batchapi/deployment.md

 APIs are declarative, so to update your API, you can modify your source code and/or configuration and run `cortex deploy` again.

-After deploying a Batch API you can make the following requests to the API:
+After deploying a Batch API you can use `cortex get <api_name>` to get the Batch API endpoint make the following requests to the API:
 1. Submit a batch job
 1. Get the status of a job
 1. Stop a job